-- One old growth native tree could only be assessed from the road as it is located on private property.
-This tree will require a thorough visual inspection prior to any proposed impacts. - The laydown area originally marked within EA9 was not assessed as it was removed from the scope of works for the visual inspection.
-If this laydown area is still required, it will require a visual inspection prior to impacts. - All other works must be constrained to the assessed areas.
-Any activity proposed outside of the current assessment areas should be subject to assessment. - Wherever possible, all works should be confined to those areas between the road and the channel on the western side of Toorak Road. - If any items suspected of being Aboriginal in origin are discovered during the work, all work in the immediate vicinity must stop.
+- The proposed laydown on Irrigation Way that was not assessed will require a visual inspection prior to any proposed works. - The proposed works can proceed within the laydown on the corner of McQuillan Road and Irrigation Way and on Lillypilly Road. - All works must be constrained to the assessed areas.
+Any activity proposed outside of the current assessment areas should be subject to assessment. - Wherever possible, all works should be confined to those areas between the road and the channel or within the existing channel footprint.
+If this is not possible a site inspection may be required. - If any items suspected of being Aboriginal in origin are discovered during the work, all work in the immediate vicinity must stop.
 The find will need to be assessed and if found to be an Aboriginal object must be reported to Heritage NSW.